 8 Alaska famous people: You probably know athletes and musicians from the state.

 These days, former governor Sarah Palin may be the most famous Alaskan, but you’ll probably recognize some other names from the worlds of pop culture and sports who were born there.
 Before Palin, singer Jewel might have been the most widely-known Alaskan.
 Other musicians based in the 49th state include indie bands Portugal the Man and the Builders & the Butchers.

-Other famous people from Alaska include athletes such as the NHL’s Scott Gomez, the NBA’s Carlos Boozer, MLB’s Curt Schilling, and the NFL’s Steve Smith.
+Other famous people from Alaska include painter Bob Ross and athletes such as the NHL’s Scott Gomez, the NBA’s Carlos Boozer, MLB’s Curt Schilling, and the NFL’s Steve Smith.
 Check out a more thorough rundown of Alaskans, including historical and political figures, here.

 Palin, by the way, wasn’t even born in Alaska.
 She was born in Idaho.

 9 Anchorage has more espresso stands per capita than any city in the U.S.